trs/pure-stream/README.md

 These methods can be combined and piped to manipulate data streams.

-`pure-stream` utilizes typed interfaces that extend the native promises.
+`pure-stream` utilizes [typed interfaces](src/types/index.ts) that extend the native streams.
 This enables streams to be typed while developed, but retain all the native functionality and API.

 ## API